csula-aero-25-26/forecast-front/docs/sectionreadme/prediction.md

 # Component 1 - Prediction
+* As will be noted in all components as well as the root readme, all sections are created in articles composed of a .jsx and .scss file.

+An article component that allows users to run a solar flux prediction
 <p align="center">
   <img src="/docs/assets/readme_prediction_corrected.png" alt="Loading demo" />
 </p>

-As will be noted in all components as well as the root readme, all sections are created in articles composed of a .jsx and .scss file.

 ## Overview